Driving Business Growth with Artificial Intelligence (AI)

 It is suitable, for example, for CEOs, senior business leaders, and development managers.

 The Driving Business Growth with AI program consists of 2.5 intensive training days.

 The program days include contact teaching, case presentations of companies that apply the related technologies, and ‘thinkasprints’, during which the issues learned are applied to your organization’s activities.

-Arto Klami is an assistant professor in Computer Science at the University of Helsinki, and he belongs to the Finnish Center for Artificial Intelligence (FCAI) where he coordinates activities developing easier tools for building uncertainty-aware artificial intelligence.
+Arto Klami is an assistant professor in Computer Science at the University of Helsinki.
+He belongs to the Finnish Center for Artificial Intelligence (FCAI), where he coordinates activities developing easier tools for building uncertainty-aware artificial intelligence.

-Arto has been researching AI for more than 15 years, focusing in particular on probabilistic machine learning.
+Klami has been researching AI for more than 15 years, particularly probabilistic machine learning.
 His research group, Multi-source Probabilistic Inference, works on new machine learning models and algorithms, as well as a diverse range of applications from understanding human behavior to ultrasonic cleaning and spectral imaging.